A Typical Bobcat Battalion cadet week

-As a Bobcat Battalion cadet/student, you will be part of a small fellowship of OU students who have committed themselves to National Service, in training to be Soldier/Leaders.
-Our freshman cadets begin their academic lives as part of the Army ROTC Learning Community, living together in Tiffin Hall (OU East Green).
+As a Bobcat Battalion cadet/student, you will be part of a small fellowship of Ohio University students who have committed themselves to national service, in training to be soldier/leaders.
+Our first-year cadets begin their academic lives as part of the Army ROTC Learning Community, living together in Tiffin Hall.
 You and your fellow cadets will meet three mornings per week for physical training, and every Wednesday you will “show your colors” by wearing the Army ACU uniform to class.
 This chart shows what the normal expectation is for a cadet.
-Each cadet will take ONE military science class per week and attend Leadership Lab on Wednesday and Physical Training on Monday, Wednesday, and Thursday mornings.
+Each cadet will take ONE military science class per week and attend leadership lab on Wednesday and physical training on Monday, Wednesday, and Thursday mornings.

 |1000 Freshman Training||1000 Freshman Training||1000 Sophomore Class|

 |1300 Sophomore Class||1300 Sophomore Class||1300 Freshman Class||1300 Freshman Class|